10 best campanulas to grow

 More on growing campanulas:

-We list our pick of the best campanulas to grow, below.
+Read on for our pick of the best campanulas to grow.

 Campanula rotundifolia

-This creeping perennial species thrives on dry, nutrient-poor soils, which in the UK includes chalky grasslands.
-Campanula rotundifolia flowers from around midsummer to early autumn and is often visited by pollinating insects.
+Campanula rotundifolia is a creeping perennial species that thrives on dry, nutrient-poor soils, which in the UK includes chalky grasslands.
+It flowers from around midsummer to early autumn and is often visited by pollinating insects.
 Grow in sun or partial shade.

 Height x Spread: 30cm x 30cm